blob42/Instrukt/README.md

 #### :books: Vectorstore Indexes:
 Create indexes over your data, attach them to agents, and use them for question-answering.

-#### :zap: Fast Feedback:
+#### :zap: Prompt Console :
-Integrated REPL-Prompt for quick interaction with agents, and a fast feedback loop for development and testing.
+- Integrated REPL-Prompt for quick interaction with agents, and a fast feedback loop for development and testing.
+- Add custom commands commands.

 #### :bird: LangChain:

-Built to work seamlessly with the LangChain with an extensible API for integrating with other frameworks.
+- Built with the LangChain
+- Extensible API for integrating with other frameworks.

 #### :microscope: Developer Console:
 Debug and introspect agents using an in-built IPython console.

+#### :shield: Secure Containers:

+- Run agents in secure docker containers for safety and privacy.
+- Use [gVisor](https://gvisor.dev/) runtime for extra security.

+**note**: the docker agent is available as preview for [Patreon](#patreon) supporters.

 ## Document Indexes and Question-Answering

 - Indexes are created using OpenAI embeddings.
-- They are stored locally using the [ChromaDB](https://github.com/chroma-core/chroma) embedding database.
+- They are stored locally using the ChromaDB(https://github.com/chroma-core/chroma) embedding database.
 - You create and manage indexes using the **Index Management** UI press capital `I`
 - An index can be attached to any agent as a **retrieval** tool using the `index` menu